A-Ahmed100216/Intro_to_Cloud/ec2_instances.md

 7. Configure Instance Details --> Set 'Auto assign Public IP' to 'Enable'.
 Leave the rest as default
 8. Add Storage --> Leave as default
 9. Add Tags --> Set Key as 'Name' and Value as a descriptive name.
-10. Configure Security Group --> Create a new securty groups.
+10. Configure Security Group --> Create a new security groups.
 Add a rule for SSH, HTTP and Custom TCP Rule on Port 3000.
 Set the  source as 'My IP' for all three rules.
 11. Review and Launch Instance.
 If needs be, generate a new key, ensuring to store in a secure place.